“Fighting Poverty Through Education”

 If you want to break away from the ongoing cycle of badly-paying jobs, in-demand skills is what you should focus on, and the only way to get there is through continuing education.
 So if you have an employer that is helping to pay for your education, head back to school and start learning, you can the ACT or SAT exam, or if you had a longer break from education take a GED test.

-You can easily prepare for the exams free of charge using for example MyCareerTools website which is our favorite.
-Here are the links to their free prep:
+You can easily prepare for the exams free of charge websites.
+Here are the links to few good free prep:

 Your employer’s education benefits may vary from paying for certain costs to a maximum per year, to picking up the full tuition tab for training related to your position.
 Employers may also opt to furnish a percentage of your education costs, or subsidize a set amount pf money.
 Regardless of what benefit your employer offers, you should really take advantage of these options.